Minestom/minestom.net/docs/world/anvilloader.md

 ## Loading a world using AnvilLoader

-In order to load a world into an instance, use the `InstanceContainer#setChunkLoader(IChunkLoader)` function.
+In order to load a world into an instance, use the `InstanceContainer#setChunkLoader(ChunkLoader)` function.

 An example of using this method to load a world is:

 ```java
 InstanceContainer.setChunkLoader(new AnvilLoader("worlds/world"));
 ```